 News & Press Releases

 At Davenport Group, we work hard to stay current with the latest technology innovations.
-Our partners Dell Technologies and VMware are leading the way in IT transformation, and we love to talk about their success.
+Our partners at Dell Technologies, VMware, and Microsoft are leading the way in IT transformation, and we love to talk about their success.
 Below, we share important news stories and press releases discussing the ever-evolving IT industry.

 Dell Compellent vs. EMC VNX: History Shows Dell Can Manage Multiple Storage Platforms

 “I think Dell will provide end-to-end solutions, and will build common IP [intellectual property] across all the product architectures,” St. Charles told CRN.
 Dell successfully sold both the EqualLogic and Compellent storage lines for years, and can do so with EMC VNX, St. Charles said.

 Dell Ups Data Center Focus with New High-Performance Storage, Sub-Hyperscale Servers

 “It’s more than just the addition of the G13 servers,” Clifford told CRN.
 “It’s pushing massive IOPS.
 The upgraded hardware gives Dell a lot of running room for long-term enhancements.
 Dell is setting it up for Storage Center 7.0.
 It will have some [exceptional] features, and will need the extra performance.”

 With the SC9000, Dell is showing its ability to innovate to make sure customers don’t get left behind, Clifford said.
 “We’re at that moment in time where the industry is shifting to hybrid flash and all-flash,” he said.
 “Customers need the IOPS to make it happen, and the SC9000 provides it.”